pnats2avhd/example-databases/README.md

 - The settings for encoding audio and video
 - The HRC settings for "stitching" together different encodings

+Some general definitions:

+- A database is a collection of PVSes (Processed Video Sequences)
+- A PVS is a combination of SRC and HRC (Hypothetical Reference Circuit)
+- PVS, SRC and HRC IDs must be unique over all databases (SRC/HRC IDs can be identified across databases)
+- A PVS file processed for being read by a pixel-based model is called AVPVS
+- A PVS file shown in a particular context is a CPVS (Context Processed Video Sequence)

+Each database (short and long) must reside in its own folder, where the folder name is equal to the database ID.

 See the example YAML files in the respective subfolders.

 ## Utilities